Rules & Safety

 We ask all entrants to clean their footwear and gear with soapy water at home prior to your departure to the event.
 Participants are required to have clean soil free shoes and gear prior to reaching the ferry terminal in Auckland and or the respective start lines on Waiheke Island.

 Participants are required to use the cleaning stations on the event courses.
-These will be mandatory to cross over at the start line for the Marathon and pre and post the Atawai Whenua Track close to Matiatia Reserve on all event courses.
+These will be mandatory to cross over pre and post the Atawai Whenua Track close to Matiatia Reserve on all event courses.
 Volunteers will be at these locations to assist.

 We appreciate your support with helping the Kauri Trees on Waiheke!

-• Age Restrictions: All competitors under the age of 16 must have the consent of their parent or legal guardian to compete.
-The courses for the Marathon and 25K events are tough and hilly.
-Entrants in the Marathon and 25K events MUST be aged 16 years of age or older in order to register.
+Age Restrictions: All competitors under the age of 16 must have the consent of their parent or legal guardian to compete.
+The course for the 25K events is tough and hilly.
+Entrants in the 25K event MUST be aged 16 years of age or older in order to register.
 Entrants in the 12km event must be aged 12 years of age or older in order to register.
 Children aged 12 & under who enter the 5K event or the Kids Dash must be accompanied by an adult for the entire course.